rohrerj/scion/doc/BorderRouter.md

 # Design
 The border router will consist of three layers, the receiving, the processing and the forwarding layer.
-The communication between those layers and its components are implemented as go channels.
+The communication between those layers are implemented as go channels.

-* **Receivers** There is one receiver per border router interface that is responsible for batch-reading the packets from the network socket, identify the source and flowID and use them to identify which processing routine has to process the packet and enqueues it.
+* **Receivers** There is one receiver per border router interface that is responsible for batch-reading the packets from the network socket, identifying the source and flowID and using them to identify which processing routine has to process the packet.
+Then the receiver enqueues the packet to that processing routine.
 If the queue of that processing routine is full, the packet will be dropped.
-Each receiver has a pool of preallocated buffer that they can use to store the packets they receive.
+Each receiver has a pool of preallocated packet buffers that they can use to store the packets they receive.
-This can be implemented as a queue of byte slices where the receiver reads a certain amount of byte slices, updates the pointers of the ipv4.Message.Buffers and then performs a batch read.
+This can be implemented as a go channel of packets where the receiver reads a certain amount of packets, updates the pointers of the ipv4.Message.Buffers to the buffer inside those packets and then performs a batch read.
-* **Processing Routines** There are several processing routines and slow-path processing routines in the border router that are responsible for processing the packet.
+* **Processing Routines** There are several processing routines and slow-path processing routines in the border router that are responsible for processing the received packet.
 The actual processing logic remains unchanged.
 If the processing routine identifies a packet that belongs to the slow-path, the processing routines enqueues the packet to a slow-path processing routine.
 If the queue of the slow-path processing routine is full, the